Xilinx/Vitis-Tutorials/Hardware_Acceleration/Introduction/acceleration_basics.md

 ## Alveo Overview

-Before diving into the software, let?s familiarize ourselves with the capabilities of the Alveo Data Center accelerator card itself.
+Before diving into the software, let us familiarize ourselves with the capabilities of the Alveo Data Center accelerator card itself.
 Each Alveo card combines three essential things: a powerful FPGA or ACAP for acceleration, high-bandwidth DDR4 memory banks, and connectivity to a host server via a high-bandwidth PCIe link.
 This link is capable of transferring approximately 16 GiB of data per second between the Alveo